odpi/egeria-docs/site/docs/services/omas/governance-server/overview.md

 The governance services run in the [Engine Host OMAG Server](/concepts/engine-host) supported by the [Open Metadata Engine Services (OMES)](/services/omes).
 They are triggered via [governance actions](/concepts/governane-action).

-The Governance Engine OMAS has the following capabilities to support governance engines:
+The Governance Server OMAS has the following capabilities to support governance engines:

 | Java Interface                                                                                                                                                    | Description                                                                                                                                                                                                      |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|